-&lt;sup>42 Maluf, 2704, 2708-2709.
+41 Maluf, 2704, 2708-2709.

-&lt;sup>43 Sureshkumar, K. K., A. A. Patel, S. Arora, and R. J. Marcus.
+42 Sureshkumar, K. K., A. A. Patel, S. Arora, and R. J. Marcus.
 "When Is It Reasonable to Split Pediatric En Bloc Kidneys for Transplantation Into Two Adults?"
 Transplantation Proceedings 42, no. 9 (2010): 3521-523. doi:10.1016/j.transproceed.2010.08.038.

-&lt;sup>45 Kayler.
+44 Kayler.
 2750.

-&lt;sup>46 Kayler, L. K., J. Magliocca, S. Fujita, R. D. Kim, I. Zendejas, A. W. Hemming, R. Howard, and J. D. Schold.
+45 Kayler, L. K., J. Magliocca, S. Fujita, R. D. Kim, I. Zendejas, A. W. Hemming, R. Howard, and J. D. Schold.
 "Recovery Factors Affecting Utilization of Small Pediatric Donor Kidneys."
 American Journal of Transplantation 9, no. 1 (2009): 210-16.
-Maluf, 2708.
+46 Maluf, 2708.

-&lt;sup>48 Pelletier, 1647-1648, 1651.
+47 Pelletier, 1647-1648, 1651.

-of the higher-volume en bloc transplant programs.
-Others felt this was too liberal and the threshold should be scaled back to 10 kg.
-Ultimately, workgroup members compromised that for donors less than 15 kg, OPOs must allocate kidneys en bloc, but requested feedback from the community on whether the community supports this weight threshold.
-Public comment predominantly favored this weight proposed threshold, although some advocated for a higher or lower threshold.
-The workgroup and Committee debated raising it to accommodate current practice in regions who transplant kidneys en bloc from donors greater than or equal to 15 kg.
+community supports this weight threshold.
+Public comment predominantly favored this proposed weight threshold, although some advocated for a higher or lower threshold.
+The workgroup and Committee debated raising it to accommodate current practice in regions that transplant kidneys en bloc from donors greater than or equal to 15 kg.
 Ultimately, the Committee voted to increase the weight threshold (further details regarding this decision can be found in the "Was this proposal changed in response to public comment?" section below).
-As the workgroup proposes mandating en bloc allocation from this donor group, they felt strongly that they needed to include language permitting surgeons, based on their medical judgment, to split en bloc kidneys if they felt they could transplant into two recipients (see Balancing utilization and outcomes below).
+As the workgroup proposed mandating en bloc allocation from this donor group, they felt strongly that they needed to include language permitting surgeons, based on their medical judgment, to split en bloc kidneys if they felt they could transplant into two recipients (see Balancing utilization and outcomes below).

 The workgroup initially discussed keeping allocation of kidneys from donors greater than or equal to 15 kg unchanged, allocating as singles by KDPI first through one of the allocation sequences in Policy 8.5.H Kidney Allocation Classifications and Rankings, before offering both kidneys to a single candidate, as is current practice.
-An early draft of proposed policy language presented to the workgroup applied some of the language from current Policy 8.6 Double Kidney Allocation to these donors:
+51 An early draft of proposed policy language presented to the workgroup applied some of the language from current Policy 8.6 Double Kidney Allocation to these donors:

-Kidneys from deceased donors greater than or equal to 15 kg must be offered individually through one of the allocation sequences in Policy 8.5: Kidney Allocation Classifications and Rankings before offering both kidneys to a single candidate...
+"Kidneys from deceased donors greater than or equal to 15 kg must be offered individually through one of the allocation sequences in Policy 8.5: Kidney Allocation Classifications and Rankings before offering both kidneys to a single candidate..."

 Some workgroup members did not support this integration, and felt that the en bloc policy should include another weight stratification for donors between 15 and 20 kg.
 The workgroup wanted to balance utilization of single kidneys from small pediatric donors with the positive outcomes en bloc kidney transplants confer, and thus opted not to mandate these kidneys be allocated en bloc, but allowed the option for OPOs to allocate kidneys from donors in this weight range en bloc or as single kidneys.
 The workgroup debated whether to cap the donor weight in policy at 20 kg, but a member from a high-volume en bloc kidney transplant center suggested raising the weight to 25 kg to accommodate unique circumstances.
-Less than half of kidney transplants from donors in this weight range are done en bloc, as programs may be more comfortable transplanting these kidneys singly; the number of en bloc transplants decreased as donor weight increased (Figure 3).
+Less than half of kidney transplants from donors in this weight range are done en bloc, as programs may be more comfortable transplanting these kidneys singly; the number of en bloc transplants decreased as donor weight increased (Figure 2).
 Although less than 5 percent of transplants from donors 21 to 25 kg are performed en bloc, the workgroup voted to include the higher weight threshold for optional en bloc allocation.
+Sa